Sotetsu 9000 series: Refurbished sets

 The refurbished sets are formed as follows.

 The motored cars each have one pantograph.

 Interior

 Passenger accommodation consists mostly of longitudinal bench seating, but cars 5 and 8 include transverse seating bays.

 History

 The trains were built by Tokyu Car Corporation in Yokohama between 1993 and 2001, with the first trains entering service in 1993.
 A total of 70 cars were built.

 From 2011, the fleet was gradually repainted into the new corporate livery, and some sets received single-arm pantographs in place of the original lozenge type.

 Set 9701, which wasn't part of the Yokohama Navy Blue refurbishment programme, was scrapped on 11 December 2020.

 Refurbishment

-From 2016, the 9000 series EMU fleet is scheduled to undergo a programme of refurbishment.
+From 2016, the 9000 series EMU fleet underwent a programme of refurbishment.
 This involves new interiors, including leather seat covers on the transverse seating bays, interior lighting that can be adjusted to suit day and night conditions, and a new exterior livery of Yokohama Navy Blue.
+The first set to be treated, 9703, returned to service in April 2016.